LM1997610/ADM_HW1/README.md

 Some of the exercises in the Regex section have been solved with help of the solutions found online.\
-However, in any case, trying to understand the request of the exercise and the procedure to get the relative solution.
+However, in any case, trying to understand the request of the exercise and the logic to get the relative solution.